kk-sjtu/My-Graduate-Life/README.md

 1. learn flutter and make an app（half）：take me too much time！！！so so so many bugssss！！！
 2. find a very good deep learning resources for studying and learn it
 3. leetcode exercise 2

+## 2024.11.15
+1. oceanography examination
+2. learn some common sense of earth secience like ekman and wind
+3. learn flutter widget，like container，text，decoration and so on
+4. 🌟🌟🌟 I buy some notebooks and i find writing when learn make me concentrate on the knowledge